edgedb/edgedb/docs/guides/deployment/heroku.rst

 Scale the web dyno
 ==================

-The default dyno size only has 512MB of memory which is a little under powered to run EdgeDB.
+The default dyno size has 512MB of memory which is a little under powered to run EdgeDB.
 Scale the dyno so that it has 1GB of memory available.

 .. code-block:: bash